Louisiana constitutional amendments - Saturday election results here

 Justice of the Peace 3rd Justice Court

-Lynelle Johnson (R)
+RUNOFF Lynelle Johnson (R)

-Kim Landry (R)
+RUNOFF Kim Landry (R)

 Russell-Roddy (No party)